 Becoming a real estate agent requires a giant leap of faith and an investment of time and money.
-That’s why some agents may choose to test the waters with a part-time real estate position while hanging onto the steady income from another job.
+That’s why some agents may choose to test the waters with a part-time real estate position while hanging onto a steady income from another job.
 Industry veterans may also find that working for a part-time real estate agent salary provides an alternate or transition to retirement or a way to balance work and family life.

-Whether you’re looking into real estate career opportunities for a second job or brand new career, there are plenty of challenges to overcome on this nontraditional path.
+Whether you’re looking into real estate career opportunities for a second job or a brand new career, there are plenty of challenges to overcome on this nontraditional path.
 Despite your chosen work schedule, you’ll have to juggle clients who generally want their agents to be available around the clock.

 Finding time for part-time real estate